Skip to Main Content Skip to Main Site Navigation Skip to Footer

 CSI Parents & Families

-Whether your student is just starting college or already attending the College of Southern Idaho, you play an important role in their success.
+You play an important role in your student's success at college.
 These resources can help you support them from understanding financial aid to encouraging academic progress and staying connected throughout the journey.

 Where will your student thrive?

-At CSI, every student deserves the chance to succeed.
-That means real people will answer their questions, guide them through their goals, and help them stay on track.
+At CSI, real people will answer your student's questions, guide them through their goals, and help them stay on track.

 See it for yourself with a tour of CSI’s main campus in Twin Falls!
 A CSI Student Ambassador will lead you through the heart of campus, with stops at the student community center, library, rec center, classrooms, and career training labs.